Vitamin D May Reset How Your Immune System Sees Gut Bacteria

 What This Means for You

-• If you have IBD and low vitamin D, addressing that deficiency might help your immune system take a more measured approach to gut bacteria.
+If you have IBD and your vitamin D levels are low, this research adds to the case for addressing that deficiency.
+It's not a magic cure, but it might help your immune system take a more measured approach to your gut bacteria.

 The Bottom Line